 - AVVO – A website that allows users to ask for and receive free legal advice from reputable lawyers.

-Trust & Safety features designed to help sellers
+Trust & Safety features

 - When uploading artwork, if our system indicates that your design might belong to someone else, you will receive a pop-up notification.
 From there, you have the option to upload a different piece of original art, or let us know that you have authorization to use that design.